jared-richard-clarke/student/javascript/interpreters/README.md

 - **productions**: rules that produce strings.
 - **head**: name of production.
 - **body**: description of what a production generates.
-- **terminal**: tokens from the scanner — "end points" in that they lead to no further moves in the game.
+- **terminal**: tokens from the scanner — "end points" for the parser.
 - **nonterminal**: a named reference to another rule in the grammar.
 Few rules containing multiple productions can produce combinatorially larger sets of strings.
 Recursively-defined rules can produce potentially infinite sets of strings.